mozilla/data-docs/cookbooks/new_ping.md

 like dataset.
 Otherwise, you'll have to write your own.

 You can schedule it on [Airflow](http://workflow.telemetry.mozilla.org/), or you can run it as a job in ATMO.
-If this output parquet, you can again add it the Hive metastore to have it available in re:dash.
+If the output is parquet, you can add it to the Hive metastore to have it available in re:dash.
 Check the docs on [creating your own datasets](cookbooks/create_a_dataset.md).

 Build Dashboards Using ATMO or STMO